ryman1/keeweb-wiki/Supported-Platforms.md

 - Edge
 - Opera

-IE was abandoned by Microsoft and doesn't get new features, we don't support it anymore.
+IE was abandoned by Microsoft, we don't support it anymore.

 Desktop:
 - Windows 7